HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sip.md

 The entitlement **`com.apple.rootless.install`** allows to bypass SIP
 {% endhint %}

+The entitlement `com.apple.rootless.install` is known to bypass System Integrity Protection (SIP) on macOS.
+This was notably mentioned in relation to [**CVE-2022-26712**](https://jhftss.github.io/CVE-2022-26712-The-POC-For-SIP-Bypass-Is-Even-Tweetable/).

-From [**CVE-2022-26712**](https://jhftss.github.io/CVE-2022-26712-The-POC-For-SIP-Bypass-Is-Even-Tweetable/) The system XPC service `/System/Library/PrivateFrameworks/ShoveService.framework/Versions/A/XPCServices/SystemShoveService.xpc` has the entitlement **`com.apple.rootless.install`**, which grants the process permission to bypass SIP restrictions.
-It also **exposes a method to move files without any security check.**
+In this specific case, the system XPC service located at `/System/Library/PrivateFrameworks/ShoveService.framework/Versions/A/XPCServices/SystemShoveService.xpc` possesses this entitlement.
+This allows the related process to circumvent SIP constraints.
+Furthermore, this service notably presents a method that permits the movement of files without enforcing any security measures.

 ## Sealed System Snapshots